Miaooocat/Miaooocat.github.io/source/_posts/Java/Java_Basic/Java_24_MultiThreading.md

 # Solutions

 ## Re-entrant methods
 A method is re-entrant if a program can be interrupted and safely be called again
     - It does not depend on the state of the containing class
     - It does not depend on any non-final static data
-    - It does not depend on anydata that might be changed by other parts of the program
+    - It does not depend on any data that might be changed by other parts of the program

 ## Synchronization
     Synchronization is a mechanism by which we can control access to data shared by threads: